-Elbow injury and pain has a positive response to chiropractic and physiotherapy treatment when treated early and an accurate diagnosis is made.
+Elbow injury and pain has a positive response to chiropractic treatment when treated early and an accurate diagnosis is made.
 Elbow pain is commonly caused by a number of physical and sporting activities, as well as problems within the neck joints.
 Repetitive work tasks related to certain occupations can also contribute to elbow pain.

 Risk factors for elbow pain include: